CopyCode

 Install CopyCode

 Copy the copycode folder to the plugins folder of the reveal.js folder, like this: plugin/copycode.
-Now load the script and make a reference to it in the Reveal plugin options:
+Load the script and reference it from the Reveal plugin options:

 <script src="plugin/copycode/copycode.js"></script>